rossetti/RossettiArenaBook/docs/02-Chapter2.md

 ### Creating and Disposing of Entities

-The basic mechanism by which entity instances are introduced into an model is the CREATE module.
+The basic mechanism by which entity instances are introduced into a model is the CREATE module.
 An entity (entity instance) is an object that flows within the model.
 As an entity flows through the model it causes the *execution of each module through which it flows*.
 Because of this, nothing will happen in